MLH/Twilio-GHW-Cloud-Week/README.md

 # Getting started with Twilio at Global Hack Week

 Hello hackers!
 Learn how to use REST APIs with Twilio during Global Hack Week by following the steps in this repository.
-You can submit the challenges each day at [https://ghw.mlh.io](https://ghw.mlh.io/).
-In this README, you will find instructions to follow for each day.
+You can submit the challenges at [https://ghw.mlh.io](https://ghw.mlh.io/).
+In this README, you will find instructions to follow for each challenge.

 ## Getting Help

-If you have questions about Twilio or the Global Hack Week challenges, visit the #faq channel in the [MLH Discord](https://discord.mlh.io/).
+If you have questions about Twilio or the Global Hack Week challenges, message us on the [MLH Discord](https://discord.mlh.io/).

 # Daily challenges